 When will OMN2 be Retired?

-At the time of writing, OMN2 is still our official app on PC, iOS and Android.
+At the time of writing, OMN2 is still our official app on PC & iOS.
 OMN3 will over time fully replace OMN2.
 We will eventually retire OMN2 but a firm date has not been set.